-- Copying someone else's work in part or in whole and presenting them as your own - Using material directly from published or unpublished text types, CD's or the internet without reference to the source. - Buying, stealing or borrowing another person's work and presenting it as your own - Submitting work to which another person such as a parent, coach or subject expert has prepared - Using words, ideas, designs or the workmanship of others in practical and performance tasks without appropriate acknowledgement - Paying someone to write or prepare material - Breeching school examination rules - Using non approved aides during an assessment tasks - Making false claims to explain work not handed in by the due date - Assisting another student to engage in malpractice
+- Take careful notes when researching and reading and use your own words when summarising and paraphrasing information. - Use proper citation styles, as guided by your teachers, to give credit to the original author of the work.
+If you are unsure about how to cite something, ask your teacher for help. - Avoid using AI tools to generate or summarise content, as these tools often produce content that is not original and can lead to plagiarism. - Avoid using material directly from books, journals, or the internet without reference to the source. - Be sure not to buy, steal or borrow another person's work and presenting it as your own.
+Or submit work to which another person such as a parent, coach or subject expert has prepared. - Avoid having someone to write or prepare material. - Refrain from breaching school examination rules. - Avoid using non-approved aides during an assessment task. - Avoid making false claims to explain work not handed in by the due date. - You are not to assist another student to engage in malpractice.